 Preparing your Home

-Neat orderly rooms look larger.
-Tidy up the bedroom for a spacious appearance.
-Keep all drawers and wardrobe doors closed and keep bedside tables free of bric-a-brac.
-It is essential that you have clean fresh sheets.
-Avoid busy patterns on duvet covers.
+Neat rooms look larger, so tidy up the bedroom for a spacious appearance.
+Keep drawers and wardrobe doors closed and keep bedside tables free of personal item.
+Fresh, clean sheets are a must but avoid busy patterns on duvet covers.

-Check and double check your bathroom.
-Bright and clean bathrooms sell many houses.
-Ensure the bathroom is free of mildew, remove personal items and use a lightly scented room atomiser to make sure the bathroom smells fresh and inviting.
+Bright and clean bathrooms are a selling point for many houses, so it pays to double check your bathroom.
+Make sure the bathroom is free of mildew, remove personal items and use a lightly scented room atomizer to make sure the bathroom smells fresh and inviting.

 Leave the house

-Avoid having too many people present during inspections.
-The prospect will feel crowded and uncomfortable.
-Do not accompany the prospect or sales agent during inspections.
+Avoid being present at the inspections – potential buyers may feel crowded and uncomfortable.
+It’s best not to accompany the prospect or sales agent during inspections.